-As one of the fastest growing sports in the world, Pickleball has been building a reputation as an incredibly entertaining crossbreed of tennis, badminton, and ping-pong.
+As one of the fastest-growing sports in the world, Pickleball has been building a reputation as an incredibly entertaining crossbreed of tennis, badminton, and ping-pong.
 It’s a sport that can be played by all ages, doesn’t require much money to play, and will entertain friends and family for hours.

 With the growth of the sport’s popularity, Pickleball has been gaining ground on older sports with worldwide followings.
-In the world of competitive sports, one of the true signs that a specific sport has gained legitimacy on the global stage is its inclusion into the biggest sporting arena, the Olympics.
+In the world of competitive sports, one of the true signs that a specific sport has gained legitimacy on the global stage is its inclusion in the biggest sporting arena, the Olympics.

 For the Tokyo 2020 Summer Olympics, baseball/softball, karate, skateboarding, sport climbing, and surfing.
 Pickleball doesn’t meet the criteria (yet) but some people are predicting …2028.